Machine Intelligence on Wireless Edge Networks: Results

-The digital-tailored approach is described in great detail, and demonstrated experimentally, in our companion paper \cite{gao2025disaggregated} \textemdash\ we describe it again here to lay the groundwork for the hardware-tailored approach.
+The digital-tailored approach is demonstrated experimentally in our companion paper \cite{gao2025disaggregated} \textemdash\ we describe it here to lay the groundwork for the hardware-tailored approach.
+This pipeline merges FFT/IFFT into the weights via IQ modulation so that the client applies nonlinearities in the time domain without performing digital FFTs.

 The composition of the $l$-th and $(l+1)$-th layers of the neural network can be represented by:

 It should be kept in mind that all the above values are encoded in the frequency domain in MIWEN.
 We do this using single-sideband IQ modulators as discussed next.